trane-project/trane-music/courses/minor_scale/lesson_D/exercise_1/back.md

-The note in degree number 1 of the D minor scale is D.
+The note in degree number 1 of the D Minor scale is D.